zflohr/ohio-state-university/core-interpreter/README.md

 ## Description

-This repository contains an interpreter for the Core programming language - a simple, imperative, dynamically typed language created for the course CSE 5341 "Principles of Programming Languages."
+This is the top-level directory containing an interpreter for the Core programming language - a simple, imperative, dynamically typed language created for the course CSE 5341 "Principles of Programming Languages."
 The Core interpreter is written in Python, and it therefore runs on the Python interpreter.

 ## BNF Grammar for Core